fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-6.md

 ## Step 6.4

-Now that our Spiked CanonBall falls, going down the list, the next step is to make sure it loops and randomly spawns in a different location.
-To do that we simply have to create the same spawning logic.
+To make sure that our spiked cannonball loops and randomly spawns in different locations, we will implement the same spawning logic used previously.

+Create our `randomise-spikeball` logic.
+Similar to our coin, we reset the spiked cannonball's y value back to zero, so that it appears at the top of the screen again.

+This time however, we will have different randomized x values and have this happen every `pausefloat` number of seconds.

 === "Code Added"